milesj/interweave/README.md

 > boundaries, punctuation, and more.
 Instead, the patterns will do their
 > best to match against the majority of common use cases.

+Autolinking supports the following props, all of which should be passed to an `Interweave` instance.

+* `newWindow` (bool) - Open links in a new window.
+Defaults to `false`.
+* `onClick` (func) - Callback triggered when a link is clicked.

 #### URLs

 The `UrlMatcher` will match most variations of a URL and its segments.